In the book “A House of my Own” by Sandra Cisneros, she writes: “At sixty I want a house pared down to what nourishes my

 I read these words recently and identified strongly with them.
 Continue reading “A Fortress for the creative self”

 As a person who is obviously well over the age of 50, I do not like being called “Miss” by the staff in restaurants and other places of business.
 It seems patronizing to me.
 And just plain wrong.

 Calling a woman “Miss” is akin to calling a man “Mister.”

 If a man asked a waiter for a glass of water, the waiter would not say, “I’ll get that for you right away, mister.”
 He would say, “I’ll get that for you right away, sir.”
 Continue reading “I am not a miss”

 This blog is called Sixty Something because I am, but it’s about a lot more than that.
 I like to consider myself a cultural observer, and a semi-deep thinker.
 I am also an author.
-My memoir, Almost Home, is available from Amazon and Barnes and Noble, and I have a WordPress web site for that: www.hilaryharper.net
+My memoir, Almost Home, is available from Amazon and other online booksellers.
+My WordPress site for Almost Home is at: www.hilaryharper.net

 If you’d like to follow this blog, and I hope that you do, just click on the menu bars at the top right.